 He stared at her with a sort of wonder.
 "You're pregnant?" he asked, weak eyes drifting towards her stomach.

-"It's not showing yet but yes."
+"It's not obvious yet but yes."

 "It should be impossible," Weyoun said, his eyes sparkling with amazement.
-"Dr. Bashir was sure they'd written it out of our genetic codes."
+"Dr. Bashir said they'd written it out of our genetic codes."
 Snapping back to reality he gestured for Eris to precede him out of the cave.
 "We have a ship just a short distance away," he told her.
 "There are things you need to know, important things but they can wait until we're safely on our way back to the wormhole."

 "They'll be waiting forever then," said a loud and unexpected voice.
 Three Vorta and a Starfleet officer spun around to find their exit blocked by a half-dozen Cardassians.
-At the head of the group was legate Damar.
+At the head of the group was Legate Damar.
 Lieutenant Dunne made to draw his phaser but before he could fire a disrupter blast punched a hole right through his chest.
 "Grab the little rats," Damar ordered.
 Almost instantly Keevan and Weyoun found themselves held with bruising force.
 The first Cardassian to approach Eris however was flung into a rock wall by a blast of telekinetic force.
 A second knocked her unconscious with the butt of his rifle before she had a chance to recover.